nelson-n/nelson-n.github.io/_posts/2023-01-01-Map-Takeaways.md

 ---
 layout: post
-title:  "Of the Human and the Universal"
+title:  "Of the human and Universal"
 date:   2023-07-04 14:00:00 -0800
 categories: Philosophy Metaphysics
 ---